Resources for pilot and feasibility studies

 Analysis: Items from the CONSORT extension for pilot trials

-The recently published CONSORT extension for pilot trials states that the objective of a pilot trial should determine what is reported.
+The CONSORT extension for pilot trials (See Reporting: Guidelines for reporting) states that the objectives of a pilot trial should determine what is reported.
 Methods should be specified for how each of the pilot or feasibility study objectives will be addressed, and this can be qualitative or quantitative.

 Item 17a